jgato/jgato/random_docs/telco_upgrades_with_ibu_improved.md

 NAME      VERSION   AVAILABLE   PROGRESSING   SINCE   STATUS version   4.15.38   True        True          37s     Working towards 4.16.23: 110 of 903 done (12% complete), waiting on etcd, kube-apiserver

+[jgato@provisioner ~]$ oc get clusterversion -w
+NAME      VERSION   AVAILABLE   PROGRESSING   SINCE   STATUS version   4.15.38   True        True          58m     Working towards 4.16.23: 764 of 903 done (84% complete), waiting on machine-config version   4.15.38   True        True          62m     Working towards ...
+...
+version   4.16.23   True        False         0s      Cluster version is 4.16.23
+$ date
+Thu Feb  6 07:50:04 EST 2025

 ```

-So, it took like minutes to do the two upgrades up to reach to 4.16.
+So, it took like another 60 minutes minutes to do the two upgrades up to reach to 4.16.
+In total around 120 minutes plus the extra if you have to upgrade OLM operators.

 # Conclusion

-Image Base Upgrade of Single Node Openshift cluster is a new an efficient way of upgrading clusters when there are very strict maintenance windows.
-But at the same time, it is limited to very concrete scenarios, where your infrastructure is composed by homogenous SNOs.
-If it is the case, ugprades (with backup/restore of workloads) can take just 15/20 minutes.
-Which is a very meaningful improvement, compared to mechanisms that has to cover all the possible scenarios.
+Image-Based Upgrade for Single Node OpenShift clusters is an efficient way to upgrade clusters when there are very tight maintenance windows.
+However, it’s limited to specific scenarios, particularly when your infrastructure consists of homogeneous SNOs.
+In such cases, upgrades (including backup and restore of workloads) can take as little as 15-20 minutes, which is a significant improvement compared to other mechanisms that need to cover a wide range of possible scenarios.